hupe13/extensions-leaflet-map-github/README.md

 ## Changelog

-### 4.10 / 2601xx
+### 4.11 / 260xxx

-* PCP V 1.8.0 passed
-* new in multielevation: sort tracks in legend
-* new version leaflet-providers
-* hidemarkers supports leaflet-kml now
+* new shortcode - featured-map: Generates a map from geo information in pages and posts.
+* fixed small things in overviewmap

 ### Previous